The Bolted-On Concept Trap: Why Your PYP Units Feel Like Traditional Lessons

 Wiggins and McTighe's (2005) Understanding by Design framework makes the same point from a different direction.
 Enduring understandings, their term for the generalisations worth retaining, cannot be assessed with a quiz about facts.
 They require performance tasks that demand transfer: take what you understood here and apply it there.
 If you cannot write a transfer task for your central idea, you may not have a central idea.

 Warning sign 1: The central idea reads like a topic sentence.
 "Ancient Egyptians built pyramids that changed their society" describes a topic.
-It contains a fact and a concept-word, but it makes a claim only about Egypt, at a specific time, in a specific place.
-A learner could not use it to think about anything else.
-The fix is to rewrite using the Central Idea formula: Concept A + Context + Concept B. "Human societies create structures that reflect and reinforce their values" uses Egypt as one possible vehicle but could equally carry a unit on modern architecture, religious buildings, or digital platforms.
+It contains a fact and a concept-word, but it makes a claim only about Egypt, at a particular time and place.
+A learner could not use it to think about another civilisation, a school building or a local memorial.

 Warning sign 2: Lines of inquiry are activities, not inquiry pathways.
 "How pyramids were built," "What the pyramids looked like," and "Why they were important" are research questions about Egypt.
 They are not inquiry pathways into the concept.
 Inquiry pathways for the generalisation above would look different: "What values do different societies express through their built environment?" and "How do power structures shape what gets built, preserved, or destroyed?"
 These questions cannot be answered by recalling facts.
 They require learners to think with the concept.